 Brake fluid types are coded, and the type to be used will be marked clearly on your fluid reservoir cap.
 It will be marked Dot 3, 4, 5, or 5.1.
 I like to keep things simple.
 You can divide brake fluid into 2 types – Glycol or Silicone based.

-Without getting too far into the weeds, Glycol based fluids are compatible but ideally shouldn’t be mixed because they have different boiling points, but you won’t hurt the car if you do mix them.
-Glycol based compatible family of fluids are Dot 3, Dot 4 and Dot 5.1.
+Without getting too far into the weeds, Glycol-based fluids are compatible but ideally shouldn’t be mixed because they have different boiling points, but you won’t hurt the car if you do mix them.
+Glycol-based compatible families of fluids are Dot 3, Dot 4, and Dot 5.1.

-Silicone based Dot 5 fluid must not be mixed with Glycol based Dot 3, 4 or 5.1.
-If mixed these fluids will turn into a sludge in the system and the pedal will feel like a pillow.
-The mixed fluids will damage your calipers, master cylinder and ABS system, if left in the system.
+Silicone-based Dot 5 fluid must not be mixed with Glycol-based Dot 3, 4, or 5.1.
+If mixed, these fluids will turn into sludge in the system, and the pedal will feel like a pillow.
+The mixed fluids will damage your calipers, master cylinder, and ABS system if left in the system.

-When it comes to bleeding the brakes, you have the option of doing the two man pump, hold and release, and there’s a couple of MacGyver type hacks, but a proper bleed kit is the best option.
+When it comes to bleeding the brakes, you have the option of doing the two-man pump, hold, and release, and there’s a couple of other MacGyver type hacks, but a proper vacuum brake bleed kit is the best option.

 - Pump Brakes 5 times

 - Hold Brake Pedal Down

 - Apply grease around the bleed nipple threads (prevents air contamination)